 "To succeed, organizations must take a holistic approach that fosters evolving human-machine collaboration and development of agile work culture and intelligent digital work environments," said Amy Loomis, IDC research director, Future of Work.
 "This approach will require new modes of working and empathetic leadership to realize top talent as the most valued and valuable source of competitive advantage."

-Asia/Pacific Future of Work , Australia and New Zealand Future of Work , Canadian Future of Work , European Future of Work , Future of Work , HR, Talent and Learning Strategies and Services , IT Service Management and Client Virtualization Software , Japan Workstyle Transformation (Japanese Version) , Japan Workstyle Transformation (Japanese Version with Key English Language Reports)
+Asia/Pacific: Future of Work , Australia and New Zealand: Future of Work , Canada: Future of Work , Europe: Future of Work , Future of Work - Agenda , HR, Talent and Learning Strategies and Services , IT Service Management and Client Virtualization Software , Japan Future of Workstyle (Japanese Version) , Japan Future of Workstyle (Japanese Version with Key English Language Reports)

 List of Tables

 When you purchase this document, the purchase price can be applied to the cost of an annual subscription, giving you access to more research for your investment.